 Is offered to Years 10 and 11 to inform career planning and for guidance to careers which are a good match for individual profile, particularly for those who are undecided about career direction.

-Higher Education Information Evening for Year 12 and Parents
+Higher Education Information Evening for the Lower Sixth and Parents

 Outlines the current procedures for university application and covers how the school supports applicants.
 External speakers inform on what admissions tutors look for in a strong application; student finance; Oxbridge; what to consider if planning a year out; and applying to overseas universities.